For a more recent update on VAT in Italy, please, check here.

 Clarification 3: Retail Export Scheme

 The next clarification concerns the retail export scheme.
-It was made clear that travellers, who are not taxable persons and are not resident in Italy (but EU residents), may avoid the remittance of VAT on the purchases of goods when the following conditions are met:
+Travellers who are not resident in the EU and are not taxable persons may avoid the remittance of VAT when:

 - Goods will be transported to a third country in the personal luggage;